Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Bosnia and Herzegovina

-Most forms of gambling are prohibited across the Federation of Bosnia and Herzegovina, but Republika Srpska does issue licenses to online sports betting and gambling operators.
+Most forms of gambling are prohibited across the Federation of Bosnia and Herzegovina, but Republika Srpska issues licenses to online sports betting and gambling operators.

-The country has struggled to form a uniform approach to gambling, but players across the country can visit foreign gambling sites to play online.
+The country has struggled to form a uniform approach to gambling, but players across the country can visit foreign gambling sites.

 Serbia

-Online sports betting and gambling are legal in Serbia.
-Gambling laws approved in 2019 and updated in 2020 establish the framework under which operators may acquire licenses to offer games of chance online to Serbians.
+Online betting is legal in Serbia.
+Gambling laws approved in 2019 and updated in 2020 established the framework under which operators may acquire betting licenses.

 There is still considerable competition from unlicensed foreign operators, which has prompted the Serbian Gambling Authority to push for internet blocking.